 So far, the analysis did not reveal whether the observed model-measurement discrepancies are due to biases in the COPs or in the surface albedo.
-Figures 11-12 are an attempt to disentangle both sources of uncertainty despite the limited number of observations during ARISE.
-Figure 11 shows the ratio between modeled (labeled "RTM") and measured ("SSFR-BBR") upwelling broadband irradiance at flight-level as a function of the retrieved COT for the collection of cloudy pixels from 11 September.
-At large COT, clouds dominate the upwelling irradiance, whereas the surface dominates in the limit of zero COT (as stated above, the retrieved minimum is 0.5).
-The ratio of RTM/SSFR-BBR can be used to indicate how biased the surface albedo is in the RTM when COT is approaching to 0 and how biased the cloud optical properties are when the COT approaches large values.
-The data reveal a functional relationship between COT and the RTM/SSFR-BBR ratio.
-An exponential fitting of is used to parameterize the upwelling irradiance ratio as a function of COT.
-The black curve in Fig. 11 suggests that the surface albedo in the calculations is biased low by about 8%, whereas almost no bias is detectable in the cloud properties (a of $\sim$ 1.01).
-Figure 12 shows the spectral fits for the wavelengths between 350 and 1800nm.
-Two spectra are calculated: the spectrum of the ratio when COT = 0 (denoted as $r_0(\lambda)$ ), corresponding to cloud-free conditions; and the spectrum of ratio at infinite COT (denoted as $r{\infty}(\lambda)$ ), corresponding to cloudy conditions.
+Figures 13-14 are an attempt to disentangle both sources of uncertainty despite the limited number of observations during ARISE.
+Figure 13 shows the ratio between modeled (labeled "RTM") and measured ("SSFR-BBR") upwelling is used to parameterize the upwelling irradiance ratio as a function of COT.
+The black curve in Fig. 13 suggests that the surface albedo in the calculations is biased low by about 8%, whereas almost no bias is detectable in the cloud properties (a of ~1.01).
+Figure 14 shows the spectral fits for the wavelengths between 350 and 1800nm.
+Two spectra are calculated: the spectrum of the

+- 10 ratio when COT = 0 (denoted as $r_0(\lambda)$), corresponding to cloud-free conditions; and the spectrum of ratio at infinite COT (denoted as $r{\infty}(\lambda)$), corresponding to cloudy conditions.
 The $r_0(\lambda)$ spectrum (red) is consistently lower than 1.0 at short wavelengths (< 1300 nm) and slightly greater than 1.0 for wavelengths longer than 1500 nm.
 This suggests that the surface albedo is underestimated for the shorter wavelengths and overestimated for the longer wavelengths.
-Since changing the snow fraction will only increase or decrease surface albedo for all wavelengths, simply changing the snow fraction does not improve the agreement for both long and short wavelengths.
-As mentioned before, the albedo we used in the RTM is so called blue-sky albedo, which differs from the white-sky albedo that captured by the measured upwelling irradiance under cloudy condition.
-However, the spectral shape of the two ratios in Figure 12 does not suggest that this had an impact (one would have expected a molecular scattering signature for the shortest wavelengths).
+Since changing the snow fraction will only increase or decrease surface albedo for all wavelengths, simply changing the snow fraction does not improve the agreement for both long and - 15 short wavelengths.
+As mentioned before, the albedo we used in the RTM is so called blue-sky albedo, which differs from the whitesky albedo that captured by the measured upwelling irradiance under cloudy condition.
 Instead, the discrepancies could be caused by the physical changes of the surface, different sun angles, and/or instrument performance changes.
 The $r{\infty}(\lambda)$ spectrum (blue) oscillates around 1.0 for the shorter wavelengths and is consistently larger than 1.0 for longer wavelengths, which suggest that the retrieved effective radius is slightly biased.
-Unfortunately, owing to limited sampling time, the below-cloud flight (13 September) leg does not lend itself to any conclusions from a cloud transmittance perspective since it is not the same cloud field as on 11 September.
-In future flight campaigns, coordinated above-and below-cloud legs will furnish more information on bias analyses than possible from ARISE.
+Unfortunately, owing to limited sampling time, the below-cloud flight (13 September) - leg does not lend itself to any conclusions from a cloud transmittance perspective since it is not the same cloud field as on 11 20 September.
+In future flight campaigns, coordinated above- and below-cloud legs will furnish more information on bias analyses than possible from ARISE.